jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 (4) The phrase is Alla'u'Abha, an Arabic phrase which means "God is most Glorious."
 Compare that with the Arab greeting Alla'u'Akbar - God is great.
-Sometimes Baha'is even greet each other with Alla'u'Abha in meetings where only Baha'is are present.
+Frequently, Baha'is greet each other with "Alla'u'Abha" in meetings where only Baha'is are present.

 (5) These issues can pose problems even for dedicated Baha'is.
 In some cases,